What the New AGE OF ULTRON Info Suggests About the Future of IRON MAN in the Marvel Cinematic Universe

 Yes, Tony’s brainwaves are now the Vision’s “human” co-pilot ala Simon's, with J.A.R.V.I.S. being in the captain’s chair – the movie Iron Man dynamic in reverse but also spiritually true to the comic book Vision.

 Is that crazy?
-Yes, we warned you it was.
+We warned it might be.
 But it would give Marvel a means to keep Downey Jr.’s trademark wit, charm, and more importantly, kinetic energy in Avengers 3 (and perhaps even in the future films) minus a full-on, months-long principle photography commitment from the actor, while Bettany takes over the motion-capture heavy-lifting.

-It would give Age of Ultron a high-stakes, unexpected "death (maybe Rhodey takes over as Iron Man proper?), while at the same time giving birth to a new character paying homage (without being a slave) to Marvel history, and provides a very practical solution to a very practical RDJ dilemma.
+It would give Age of Ultron a high-stakes, unexpected "death (maybe Rhodey - who curiously appears in Age of Ultron - takes over as Iron Man proper?), while at the same time giving birth to a new character paying homage (without being a slave) to Marvel history, and provides a very practical solution to a very practical RDJ dilemma.

 Well, we said it was crazy… you didn’t believe us?